Program: Second Language Studies (MA)

-3. Staff and Administration of SLS: The Department Chair, the Graduate Chair, and the Graduate Advisor interpret course grades, scholarly paper/thesis, and other requirement completion data for adjudicating final graduation decisions about individual students.
+3. Staff and Administration of SLS: The Department Chair, the Graduate Chair, and the Assistant to the Chairs interpret course grades, scholarly paper / thesis , and other requirement completion data for adjudicating final graduation decisions about individual students.

-5. The entire Graduate Faculty: The graduate faculty of SLS meets on a regular basis (once a semester for this purpose alone) to review overall student progress in each of the three programs.
+5. The entire Graduate Faculty: The graduate faculty of SLS meet on a regular basis (once a semester) to review overall student progress in each of the three programs.
 As a group, the faculty reviews the key sources of assessment data (focusing on students’ progress towards degree completion, scholarly productivity, and attitudes towards courses and requirements) with an eye towards: (a) identifying individual students who may not be meeting expectations, with the intent of providing feedback to those students; and (b) any apparent patterns of progress or lack of progress towards key learning outcomes, such that needed larger-scale program and course changes may be identified.
-In addition, the results of the Fall 2010 and Winter/Spring/Summer 2011 LLL Program Graduate Survey were analyzed, statistically for the quantitative questions and thematically for the qualitative questions.
-These results will be presented and discussed at the October 19, 2011 meeting of our Graduate Faculty and were presented and discussed at a brown bag session led by the SLS Department Chair and Graduate Chair.
+In addition, the results of the spring 2009 LLL Program Graduate Survey and fall 2009 LLL Workload Survey were analzed, statistically for the quantitative questions and thematically for the qualitatie questions.
+These results will be presented and discussed at the November 2009 meeting of our Graduate Faculty.

 For more than twenty years, we have included assessment and evaluation procedures and processes in our regular our departmental activities.
 The conclusions and discoveries have been numerous and useful.
 Here we will supply but a few examples: